Itello/junitparallel/README.md

 ## Why?
 Because writing test that can truly run in parallel is hard.
 Especially if you have any kind of global state, like a database or static variables.
+And of course because waiting for slow tests is annoying.

 ## How?